crystalgem1/GearBound-Modpack/README.md

 Hey and welcome to the Season 0.4 of GearBound this is the development repo of the modpack used to further develop the modpack

+## IMPORTANT
+L_Ender 's Cataclysm exceeds the maximum file size and cannot be uploaded to github, but is still contained in the import file

 ## Wonna help?
 Feel free to clone this github and when merging we can go over the changes together, there is also a TODO.md detailing the current ideas and progress